learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 };
 ```

-#### Key Indexes
+#### Bracket Notation

-With key indexes, we use the Object's variable name, followed by the key string we want to use wrapped in square brackets.
+With bracket notation, we use the Object's variable name, followed by the key string we want to use wrapped in square brackets.
 This is very similar to accessing an element in an Array via its index number.

 ```js
 var pikachu = {};